 How Knocknoc Works

 Keep ports closed and services hidden until users log in.
-Knocknoc dynamically updates access controls, eliminating attack surfaces while keeping your existing architecture intact.
+Knocknoc dynamically updates access controls, eliminating attack surfaces without disrupting your existing architecture.

 SSH